MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

     5. `SuggestedAction`: Add choices to prompt as suggested actions.
     6. `HeroCard`: Add choices to prompt as a HeroCard with buttons.

-> [!IMPORTANT]
->
-> * Please verify the descriptions in the list of properties above.
-> * Need to update the source code comment "// See ../../language-generation/README.md to learn more."

 #### ConfirmInput example

 ``` C#